bollwyvl/fragile/README.md

 http://bollwyvl.github.com/fragile/?ipython
 will pick load `ipython.json`.

-The browser will remember your previous setups.
+TODO: The browser will remember your previous setups in `localStorage`.

 # What is this repo?
 Even though Fragile is just HTML and JavaScript, I still haven't found the love